manualbashing/manualbashing.github.io/content/en/posts/transform-your-data-with-xpath-in-logic-apps-and-power-automate.md

 ![transformation result](/static/transformation-result.png)

+>⌨️ **Example**
+>
-> ⌨️ To see this all in action, you can deploy a minimal example that I have added to my bicep-snippets repository: [bicep-snippets/logicapp-msi-workspace at mother · manualbashing/bicep-snippets (github.com)](https://github.com/manualbashing/bicep-snippets/tree/mother/logicapp-xpath)
+> To see this all in action, you can deploy a minimal example that I have added to my bicep-snippets repository: [bicep-snippets/logicapp-msi-workspace at mother · manualbashing/bicep-snippets (github.com)](https://github.com/manualbashing/bicep-snippets/tree/mother/logicapp-xpath)